 So, if y’all are listening, man, we’re a little bit more muscular meditation here.
 So, “Oh no, you have to attack people, and punch them, and hurt them?
 Who would want that?”
 Yeah, so people with masculine energy would want that, and it’s enlivening.
 It’s an amazing feeling.
 So, what you don’t want to do is just dabble for a long time, then you’re not going to get good at anything.
 So, maybe you focus on one discipline for a whole year or two, boxing.
 And then you get really good at that and you’re not getting any major shifts or you’re not getting any major pain from it.
-Like, you’re not getting a hit from areas, strikes that you didn’t anticipate.
-Now, you’ve gotten a level of proficiency where there aren’t any major pains coming through.
+Like, you’re not getting a hit from areas, from strikes that you didn’t anticipate.
+Now, you’ve gotten to a level of proficiency where there aren’t any major pains coming through.

 And maybe pains is the wrong word.
 There isn’t anything new coming at you that you’re having to adjust and lean into.
 And now, maybe it’s time to go to BJJ, or wrestling, or another discipline.
 But if you’re resisting the discomfort at the edge, you’re never going to get good at anything.
 You’re never going to get to the point where you can move on to other things.
 And adults stay stuck so often in where they were, in stasis, in their mid-20s, unless they’re forced to learn, and there’s a little tip.
 Lean into the discomfort because it’s good.
 The judgment there on it, it is good and it is a sign of potential progress if you lean into it.

-Stefan Ravalli: Yeah, and I would encourage everyone to go back to the episode on discomfort and how to embrace.
+Stefan Ravalli: Yeah, and I would encourage everyone to go back to the episode on discomfort and how to embrace it.
 We’ll leave links in the show notes to that, actually.
 That would be a good idea.
 So yeah.
 And you know, it’s funny.
 You don’t even have to use the word “good”.
 Some people might consider that like a certain amount of trying to convince yourself of something that isn’t actually being experienced.
 So, let’s say you’re really far away from being able to think it’s good and feel like you could believe it.
 All you have to do is say, “This is happening” or “This should be happening because it is, and everything that’s happening is exactly what should be happening.
 It couldn’t happen any other way.”

 And non-judgment, in that sense, of the mindfulness sense, is just simply not rejecting reality.
 Because whatever is occurring is something that is absolutely necessary for you and everyone experiencing it.
 And when you look at it as necessary, as something that could not be any other way – and there’s no point in wishing it was because that’s just going to isolate you from reality and being able to handle it, acknowledging things as they are, exactly as they are.
 That is, you know, true presence and true power to not reject any aspect of the moment.